 Many auto accident victims have no idea what steps to take to increase the likelihood of being adequately compensated for the injuries they have suffered.
 Even if you've already been involved in an accident and are now reading this there are steps you can take to increase your chances of a viable case.

 First, if you haven't already done so, seek medical attention for your injuries.
 This step cannot be overemphasized.
-Physical injuries typically make up the greatest proportion of compensation in auto accident cases therefore its absolutely critical to begin to have all injuries and treatment documented as soon as possible.
-Second, call The Fleming Firm for a free consultation.
-Provided that the claim is not barred by statute of limitations Attorney Fleming may be able to assist you in getting a fair settlement.
+Physical injuries typically make up the greatest proportion of compensation in auto accident cases therefore it's absolutely critical to begin to have all injuries and treatment documented as soon as possible.
+Second, call Attorney Anthony Walker at Walker Law Group in Kennesaw, Georgia.
+Provided that the claim is not barred by the statute of limitations Attorney Walker may be able to assist you in getting a fair settlement.
 Third, start trying to get as much evidence as possible to show what happened to you and why it happened.
 If you have them, gather any police reports, photos of your damaged vehicle, photos of your injuries, gather the names and contact information of witnesses, and generally preserve whatever evidence you think might be relevant to your case.
 Finally, compose in your own words what actually happened, how it happened, how it caused your injuries, how it has impacted your life, what expenses it has caused you, and most importantly, what are some of the things you could do before the accident that you can no longer do that is a direct result of the accident.
-Once all of the evidence and information is collected, The Fleming Firm can hold the responsible party accountable for his or her misconduct or negligence which led to the accident.
-And remember, as is the case in all personal injury cases, you will not be charged a penny by The Fleming Firm unless we are successful in obtaining a recovery.
+Once all of the evidence and information is collected, Walker Law Group can hold the responsible party accountable for his or her misconduct or negligence which led to the accident.